 (b) Satisfy all necessary creditworthiness requirements for QSEs as described in Section 16.2, Registration and Qualification of Qualified Scheduling Entities.

-(3) If ERCOT has given Notice of an LSE’s or Resource Entity’s QSE’s suspension, that LSE or Resource Entity will be designated as a Virtual QSE for up to two Bank Business Days, during which time it must either
+(3) If ERCOT has given Notice of an LSE’s or Resource Entity’s QSE’s failure, termination or suspension, that LSE or Resource Entity will be designated as a Virtual QSE for up to two Bank Business Days, during which time it must either

 (a) Designate and begin operations with a new QSE; or

 (b) Satisfy all necessary creditworthiness requirements for QSEs as described in Section 16.2, and operate as an Emergency QSE as described below.
+This option does not apply if a Resource Entity represented by a failed, terminated or suspended QSE is the same Entity as the failed, terminated or suspended QSE, and option (3)(a) above must be used.

-(4) If an LSE or Resource Entity meets the creditworthiness requirements, the LSE or Resource Entity may be designated as an Emergency QSE and may, upon the Termination Date, be issued digital certificates and given access to the MIS as determined by ERCOT.
+(4) Except as provided in paragraph (3)(b) above, if an LSE or Resource Entity meets the creditworthiness requirements, the LSE or Resource Entity may be designated as an Emergency QSE and may, upon the Termination Date, be issued digital certificates and given access to the MIS as determined by ERCOT.

 (5) If the LSE fails to meet the requirements of one of the above options in the timeframe set forth above, ERCOT shall, after notice as specified in Retail Market Guide Section 7.11, Transition Process, initiate a Mass Transition of the LSE’s Electronic Service Identifiers (ESI IDs) pursuant to Section 15.1.3, Transition Process.